-- (a) Teams must submit a Protected List of their top Varsity players to the Commissioner prior to the first regular-season game.
+(a) Teams must submit a Protected List of their top Varsity players to the Commissioner prior to the first regular-season game.
 Names should be in order by ability regardless of position: number 1 being the best player; number 2 the next best, and so forth.
+The minimum number of players on a team's Protected List is determined by the total number of registered high school players.

+'''

+32 players or more - protect no more 10 players

+31 players - protect 9 players

+30 players - protect 8 players

+29 players - protect 7 players

+28 players - protect 6 players

+27 players - protect 5 players.

+26 players - protect 4 players (extended sliding scale of protected players)

+25 players - protect 3 players

+24 players - protect 2 players

+23 players - protect 1 player

+22 players or less - protect no players

+'''

-The minimum number of players on a team's Protected List is determined by the total number of registered high school players. - 32 players or more protect no more 10 players - 31 players protect 9 players - 30 players protect 8 players - 29 players protect 7 players - 28 players protect 6 players - 27 players of less protect 5 players. - (b) Protected players are ineligible for JV competition. - (c) The protected list is frozen after teams complete 40% of the regular-season games. - (d) A team can make only one change to the protected list between the first regular-season game and prior to the 40% mark. - (e) A team's protected list can include more than the minimum number of players for inclusion in the All-Star ballot, but any additional players will be ineligible for JV competition.
+- (b) Protected players are ineligible for Jr. Varsity competition. - (c) The protected list is frozen after teams complete 40% of the regular-season games. - (d) A team can make only one change to the protected list between the first regular-season game and prior to the 40% mark. - (e) A team's protected list can include more than the minimum number of players for inclusion in the All Star ballot, but any additional players will be ineligible for Jr. Varsity competition. (deleted, no longer applicable)